Johnkiat/johnkiat.github.io/_research1/research1-1.md

 <br/>
 **3) How are 1 & 2 impacted by individual traits and state-level differences?**
 <br/><br/>
 Last but not least in a currently active line of research.
 I've been working on understanding how individual differences in specific traits and states change the way our brains process and represent visual features and information.
-This has proven to be an extremely exciting line of work so I'm looking forward to sharing more in this space once the papers are out!
+This has proven to be an extremely exciting line of work, so I'm looking forward to sharing more in this space once the papers are out!